GTMStack

 Don’t assign executives to booth duty unless they specifically want to be there.
 Their time is better spent in meetings, at dinners, and in hallway conversations.
 If they visit the booth, brief them on who’s been by and which conversations to reference.

 After the event, get a five-minute download from each executive.
 What did they learn?
 What commitments did they make?
 What follow-ups do they need the team to handle?
-Executives often make promises at events (“I’ll have our team send you a proposal next week”) that never get communicated to the team responsible for execution.
+We found that executives often make promises at events (“I’ll have our team send you a proposal next week”) that never get communicated to the team responsible for execution.
+At one event, we traced roughly $200K in stalled pipeline back to three executive promises that never got relayed to the sales team.
 Capturing these commitments is critical.

 Building Repeatable Coordination Processes

-For tracking how your coordination process impacts actual lead generation and pipeline results, connect your event coordination data to your pipeline metrics.
-The teams that treat coordination as an operational discipline — not an afterthought — are the same teams that report the highest event ROI.
+For tracking how your coordination process impacts actual pipeline results, connect your event coordination data to your pipeline metrics.
+The teams that treat coordination as an operational discipline, not an afterthought, are the same teams that report the highest event ROI.
 That’s not a coincidence.
 It’s the compounding effect of doing the small things right, event after event, quarter after quarter.

 Stay in the loop